 Jessica Svartvit‘s work is done with the precision of an anatomical drawing, each piece like an angled allegory.
 Undoubtedly a geometrically- inclined artist, her line work is methodical and sharp, while her dot work is the clutch behind her signature style.
-She makes it hard to believe that she’s only been tattooing for two years.
+She makes it hard to believe that she’s only been tattooing for six years.

 To go along with the mathematical intuition that permeates her portfolio, Jessica makes good use of the shape spectrum, giving her work an edgy, contemporary feel.
 It’s all prisms and isosceles triangles, falling into place to create a three-dimensional effect.
 In fact, it seems as though she frames her tattoos within the boundaries of the shapes she uses, an innovative way of keeping an image concise.
 As mentioned above, Jessica’s dot work is crucial to her ability to stand out – the gradient technique is reminiscent of the one often used in American Traditional – yet wholly distinct from the genre.